 The point is that each product line has a unique sub-brand devoted to it along with a limited set of descriptors to indicate the position held in that particular line.
 Customers know exactly where the product places and what to expect.

 With the exception of Apple Pencil, notice that all accessories are never directly linked to the master brand or sub-brand.
-They are cleverly labeled Airpods, Magic Keyboard, Magic Mouse, Smart Cover or Smart Folio even though some of them are exclusively connected to a unique product or category.
+They are cleverly labeled Airpods, Magic Keyboard, Magic Mouse, Smart Cover or Smart Folio even though some of them are exclusively connected to a specific product or category.

 In addition, the master brand ‘Apple’ is not prominently displayed alongside sub-brands anymore.
-Sub-brands like iPhone, iPad and Mac have built enough equity over the years to warrant token endorsements from Apple, by way of a logo.
+Sub-brands like iPhone, iPad and Mac have built enough equity over the years to warrant token endorsements from Apple, by way of its logo.
 In fact, Apple uses this token endorsement for much of its range nowadays.

 Under the services umbrella, Apple uses a Master brand + Descriptor convention to communicate the service – Apple Music, Apple Tv, Apple News etc, again brandishing the same form of endorsement.
 A similar pattern is followed by Google – Google Calendar, Google Docs, Google Photos etc.

 Extending sub-brands like Pixel and Chrome makes sense when products are related.
 Leveraging the same sub-brand across multiple product categories, some unrelated, depreciates the value.
 Do we really need a ‘Pixel Stand’ or ‘Pixel Buds’?

 This also begs contemplation over having competing business partners using Google’s sub-brands on their platforms.
 Less than stellar performances delivered on those platforms could transpose a negative user-experience onto Google.
 This situation is further compromised in markets not familiar with the true ownership and alliances of Google properties.